A Touch of Hong Kong Culture

 Beer price Hong Kong/your country

-Both commuters and tourists eagerly make use of these eye-catching trams which are convenient for exploring both quaint neighbourhoods and areas of state-of-the-art residential buildings, as well as impressive, stylish skyscrapers.
+Both commuters and tourists eagerly use these eye-catching trams, which are convenient for exploring quaint neighbourhoods and areas of state-of-the-art residential buildings, as well as impressive, stylish skyscrapers.
 Still today, the Hong Kong Tramways has the world’s largest double-decker tram fleet.
-Update yourself on significant buildings beforehand, such that you will know which landmarks to notice.
+Update yourself on significant buildings in advance so that you will know which landmarks to notice.

-Visit one of the malls, for instance the IFC mall in connection with the One IFC (International Financial Centre).
+Visit one of the malls, for instance, the IFC mall, in connection with the One IFC (International Financial Centre).
 It is one of the iconic skyscrapers in the city and the second tallest building (415 m / 1,362 ft).
-The view is amazing from up there!
+The view is incredible from up there!

 From the level 1 exit of the IFC mall, you can catch the longest escalator in the world!
 The Central Mid-Levels Escalator System is an 800 m (2,600 ft) chain of covered escalators, travelators and elevated walkways dating back to 1993.
-It consists of a series of 20 reversible escalators, all covered, taking the frequent rain here into consideration.
-Early morning it runs downhill, and mid-morning the entire escalator system is reversed such that it only runs uphill!
+It consists of a series of 20 reversible escalators, all covered, as they take the frequent rain here into consideration.
+Early morning, it runs downhill, and mid-morning, the entire escalator system is reversed so that it only runs uphill!
 A one-way ride takes about 20-25 minutes – but there are frequent exits!

 Victoria Harbour is next.
-There is a myriad of boats and ferries crossing the waters between Hong Kong Island and the Kowloon Peninsula.
-The iconic double-decker Star Ferry is a fine option for a budget boat tour in spectacular Victoria Harbour.
-This third generation Star Ferries take you back to the 1920s when they were the prevailing means of transport in Victoria Harbour.
+A myriad of boats and ferries cross the waters between Hong Kong Island and the Kowloon Peninsula.
+The iconic double-decker Star Ferry is a good option for a budget boat tour in spectacular Victoria Harbour.
+This third-generation Star Ferries takes you back to the 1920s when they were the prevailing means of transport in Victoria Harbour.

 ‘Hong Kong Culture – One Day Itinerary’